chrislasota/combination_table/README.md

-###The problem
+### The problem

 If you have **n** unique items and choose **k** of them without replacement, and you *don't care about the order* in which they were selected (e.g. jackpot lottery numbers), then the number of ways to form such **combinations** is
 ![Binomial coefficients](binomial_coefficients.png)

-These values are also known as *binomial coefficients*.
+These values are also known as **binomial coefficients**.

 For example, the number of 5-card hands you can draw from a 52-card deck is

 ![C(52, 5)](poker_hands.png)

-If your application requires many values for *C(n,k)*, then you care about efficiency.
+If your application requires many values for *C(n,k)*, then efficiency is a serious concern.
 If we calculate the value of *C(n,k)* every time we needed it, we encounter a number of potential inefficiencies:

  - Calling a function to compute a factorial directly is inefficient
  - Representing large integers in memory can be challenging